Lightning Talks

 3. How do international students and faculty describe the role of PAT as a relational space for mediating cross-cultural difference, academic integration, and fostering belonging?

-This study will employ a mixed-methods research design within an interpretivist paradigm, utilising a phenomenological approach to examine the lived experiences of both groups (Creswell & Poth, 2018).
-It combines survey data from over 100 international students and faculty with two focus group interviews in London.
+This study employed a mixed-methods research design within an interpretivist paradigm, utilising a phenomenological approach to examine the lived experiences of both groups (Creswell & Poth, 2018).
+It combined survey data from over 100 international students and faculty with two focus group interviews in London.
 The survey component specifically addresses the quantitative understanding to answer RQ 1, 2, and 3.
-At the same time, the focus group interviews provide qualitative insights to explain/triangulate the PAT mediating effect in international student and faculty cross-cultural sensitivity building.
+At the same time, the focus group interviews provided qualitative insights to explain/triangulate the PAT mediating effect in international student and faculty cross-cultural sensitivity building.
 These combined methods allow for in-depth investigation of how PAT influences cross-cultural sensitivity, supports academic integration, and fosters relationship-building.
 Thereby, producing a valid, reliable analysis to improve future policy and practice (Sammons & Davis, 2017; Zhou et al., 2024).

 Learning Outcomes